nhachem/pystitchr/README.md

 * Dependencies

         needs pyspark 3+.
-Although the system has been tested to work on Spark 2.2.3.
+We are not testing for Spark 2, although we suspect it will run.

 * How to run the demo